-D. PROGRAM OBJECTIVES
+C. PROGRAM OBJECTIVES

 The overarching goal of the PROPEL-1K program is to advance emission-free, high-energy density, and high-power energy storage solutions to electrify domestic aircraft, railroads, and ships.
-It cannot be overemphasized that traditional strategies for developing batteries and ESS are not envisaged for this program, especially since they would almost certainly fall far short of achieving the primary goals.
+It cannot be overemphasized that traditional strategies for developing batteries and ESS are not envisaged for this program, especially since they would almost certainly fall far short of are not envisaged for this program, especially since they would almost certainly fall far short achieving the primary goals.
 Specific program objectives considered to be critical for accomplishing this mission include the following: